 DNA glycosylases are lesion-specific and cells have multiple DNA glycosylases with different specificities.
 Thus, a specific glycosylase recognizes uracil (generated as a consequence of deamination of cytosine), and another is responsible for removing those generated as a consequence of oxidation of guanine.
 There are a total of 11 different DNA glycosylases that have been identified in human cells.

 Cloning and Detection of Gene Mutations

 Cloning in natural biological function is the process of producing similar populations of genetically identical individuals that occurs in nature when organisms reproduce asexually.

-Cloning in biotechnology refers to processes used to create copies of either pieces of DNA, whole cells (cell cloning) or complete organisms.
+Cloning in biotechnology refers to processes used to create copies of either piece of DNA, whole cells (cell cloning) or complete organisms.

 Cloning a single-celled organism to derive a population of cells from a single cell.
 Cloning stem cells used to create cloned human embryos in what is termed ‘therapeutic cloning’.
 Organism cloning (reproductive cloning) creates a new multicellular organism, genetically identical to another, e.g. Dolly the sheep in 1996.